jenkinsci/pipeline-aws-plugin/README.md

 Additionally you can specify a list of tags that are set on the stack and all resources created by CloudFormation.
 The step returns the outputs of the stack as a map.

+When cfnUpdate creates a stack and the creation fails, the stack is deleted instead of being left in a broken state.

 To prevent running into rate limiting on the AWS API you can change the default polling interval of 1000 ms using the parameter `pollIntervall`.
 Using the value `0` disables event printing.

 ```